verus-lang/verus/Status:-feature-requests.md

 This document tracks paper-cuts and other usability issues that are not critical at this stage, but we would like to record for the future.

-## Modes
+## Using ghost() in spec mode should either be allowed or emit a better error message (@matthias-brun)

+Sometimes it's necessary to wrap types in `Ghost` inside spec code (e.g. to construct a struct with a ghost field).
+Using `ghost()` in spec code results in the error message `unexpected proof/ghost/tracked`.

+One can just use `Ghost::new()` instead but this isn't easily discoverable.
+We should either change the error message to point out `Ghost::new()` to the user or alternatively directly allow `ghost()` to be used in spec mode.

-Consider defaulting a variable's mode to the least upper bound of a datatype's constructor mode and the current mode:
+## Consider defaulting a variable's mode to the least upper bound of a datatype's constructor mode and the current mode (@tjhance)

 ```
 #[proof] struct A { … }